wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 Acting as enablers, Mackenzie & Reed test the flaws in our current definition of the word 'life' by allowing the activity of unseen living matter within the room to become performer.
 Using a combination of live hack-microscopy, projection and sound recording within the seemingly uninhabited domestic space, Mackenzie & Reed reveal that the room is alive and coax it into a collaborative performance.

 *Natura Naturans* is an ongoing performance installation.
+Open to all ages, but be advised it quite dark and there are large insect/arachnid images.

 Louise Mackenzie is a mixed-media artist creating installation, sculpture, performance, sound and film works since 2009.
 Currently researching living matter as material, she enables unpredictable relationships between medium, sound, image and text.
 She won the New Graduate Award at Manchester Science Festival 2013 and has exhibited in the UK, Australia and Japan.
 Mark Reed is a freelance sound recordist, artist and would-be hermit philosopher.
 A graduate of Popular and Contemporary Music at Newcastle University, Mark has expertise in sound design, composition and recording, managing sound production.
 Supported by Northumbria University, Newcastle University and Lancaster University.
 [viralexperiments.co](http://www.viralexperiments.co) | [@loumackenzie](http://twitter.com/loumackenzie)